uccross/skyhookdm-workflows/rook/README.md

 .
 .
 ```
 This workflow measures the link speed between the node allocated as the client and the node allocated as the server.
+The deployment of the server and client pods can be controlled by the `SERVER` and `CLIENT` substitution variables of the workflow.
+This workflow can be run multiple times to measure the link speed between different sets of nodes.
 An example plot for such a benchmark run is shown below.
-The deployment of the server and client pods can be
-controlled by the `SERVER` and `CLIENT` substitution variables of the workflow.

 <img src="https://user-images.githubusercontent.com/33978990/92874220-7315d780-f425-11ea-96af-c9aa9239a649.png" height="300" width="450" />